electronick1/stairs_doc/source/index.html.md

 If you are using the lambda function, it's quite important to set a name ( otherwise if function will be a worker it will be impossible to recognize it)

+The Stairs also allows you to "produce" some data during pipeline execution.
+For this you can use `.subscribe_func_as_producer` or `.subscribe_flow_as_producer` this components should return generator (e.g. list) and Stairs will add this batch of jobs to next component one by one.

 Note: all these functions must return the `dict` object.
 And all communication between stairs components happens using dict's.